-These fine folks originally gave support to the project, and played a vital role in the planning phase to make sure that the vision fit in nicely with the Pearson community.
-CARMA manages the financial overseeing of the project, and works to keep this project truly community-integrated through various communication channels: Pearson Resident Council, the DABC website, DABC newsletter, and good old fashioned conversation. www.disabilityalliancebc.org/farmers57.htm
+These fine folks played a vital role in providing the initial support for this project and through the planning phase to make sure that the vision fit in nicely with the Pearson community.
+CARMA works to keep this project truly community-integrated through various communication channels: Pearson Resident Council, the DABC website, DABC newsletter, and good old fashioned conversation.

 This great organisation works to support people with physical disabilities.
 Their motto is “We believe it’s ability not disability that counts”.
 We are grateful for their ongoing financial support of our Garden Club program, since 2010.
 Thanks BC Rehab!

 This fine institution supports us in so many ways.
 They bring friends and family for impromptu site tours, talk about our project on Sunday mornings, work and volunteer in our programs, and support us with donations (thank you Betty).
 Since 2015, the UCV has provided ongoing funding of the Growing Eden project received from Vancouver Foundation’s Robert and Anna Koerner Foundation Community Fund.
 Thank you!
 Hear Jen Rashleigh describe on a Sunday morning stories from the Growing Eden program.

 Since the Growing Eden garden moved from the eastern lawns of George Pearson Centre to City owned land adjacent to Bobolink Park in 2015, South Vancouver Family Place have been our partners in facilitating family-oriented garden programming for newcomer families.
 They provide staff and infrastructural support so the Growing Eden program can continue to thrive and strive, and bring families to the garden each and every year.

 South Vancouver Neighbourhood House gained us access to land for the Growing Eden program, and continue to hold the lease with the City of Vancouver that enables us to continue this program into the indefinite future.